 Early-Installment Weirdness: In "The Alpha Syndrome", when a quick clone disintegrates, only the clone's body breaks down, leaving everything else, e.g. their clothes, unscathed.
 Starting in "The Quick Clone Syndrome", we see that everything on the clone breaks down with it.

 E.T.
 Gave Us Wi-Fi: A plot point in several episodes where advanced alien technology humans won't be ready for until several decades/centuries causes serious trouble, most notably the Cosmic Integrator that allows Alpha to chop up alien parts and tack them onto himself.
 It is also implied that some familiar technologies, including the 8-track tape and the Clapper, were alien inventions.

 Fantastic Racism: Pretty much the bedrock of a lot of the alien conflicts in the series, most notably the Fmecks and their obsession with wiping out the Arquillians.
 A rare human example is Edmund Clark Moffet, a paranoid alien conspiracy theorist who sought to erase MiB from existence to keep aliens off Earth.

 15 Minutes of Fame: Agent X called for a tv crew from his home planet so they'd make him the star of their show.
 Being unable to get rid of them, Zed punished X by offering a chance to have K instead of X as the star, which they quickly accepted.
-As J pointed out, fame was so fickle X didn't even had fifteen minutes of it.
+As J pointed out, fame was so fickle that X didn't even have fifteen minutes of it.